 In addition, more information is available on the "Reports Analysis Division FAQ" webpage.

-Each of these documents is revised every two years, corresponding with the election cycle, and is submitted to and ultimately approved by the Commission.
-The documents are being provided in redacted form to protect the confidentiality of certain information concerning the Commission’s thresholds for taking particular actions.
+Each Title 2 document is revised every two years and each Title 26 document is revised every four years, corresponding with the election cycle, and is submitted to and ultimately approved by the Commission.
+The documents are being provided in redacted form to protect the confidentiality of certain information concerning the Commission’s thresholds for taking particular action.

 In addition, more information is available in the "The Audit Process –What to Expect" brochure.